rraja1/FFAM/ReadMe.md

     - ./environment stop or docker-compose -f ffam.yaml down --remove-orphans
 - Once the start command is Run, wait for the service to completely come up by using the Monitoring Instructions above

+Using the Application with Swagger :
+- The application has Swagger configured to provide the documentation of the APIs and to try them out
+- Once, the application is up and running : http://localhost:8081/actuator/health should return {"status":"UP"}
+  Use http://localhost:8081/swagger-ui.html to use Swagger for the Application

 Things to potentially add or think about :
 - Adding caching like spring cache to some of the frequently hit queries especially in Agent Repository
 - Moving Task Allocation Detail into a Distributed Cache than the database